 You may use a heading of Professional Experience, Teaching History, Work Experience, Teaching Contributions, Relevant Experience, Business Experience, etc.

 This section is where you will list the places you worked, as well as the location, dates employed, and your job title.
-Make sure those items are bolded or one font size higher to make them stand out and reflect their significance.
+Make sure those items are bolded or one font size higher to make them stand out and reflect on their significance.
 After, you will lay out your job responsibilities in a concise and matter-of-fact manner.
 Usually, this would be organized in chronological order, from newest to oldest.
 However, this will vary depending on your background – you may be a career changer or re-entering the education sector and need to bring prior experience up front and center.

 5. Highlight your accomplishments.

+One of the top school teacher resume writing tips is to showcase your relevant achievements.
 Immediately following your job responsibilities think of a few key accomplishments that stand out in your mind that you can adequately articulate in your resume.
 An example would include an increase in student grade point average, reduction in absenteeism, securing a grant, increasing the grade level of a few at-risk students, etc., depending on the position you are targeting.

 Regardless of the achievement, make sure you explain how you accomplished it.
 List these in bullet point format to set them apart from the rest of your duties.
 Try to find at least a couple of achievements for each position.